U.S. Citizenship Required

 In preparation for the announcement openings, students are encouraged to establish their USAJobs account and prepare their resume in advance.
 Students MUST apply to vacancy announcements in order to be considered for a Pathways intern position.

-How to apply for NRL Pathways Intern opportunities:
+How to apply for NRL Pathways Internship opportunities:

-- In the “Keyword” box on the Home page, enter “NRL Intern.”
+2. In the “Keyword” box on the Home page, enter “Naval Research Laboratory Internship”.

-- Select the NRL Intern position(s) in which you wish to apply.
+3. Select the NRL Internship position(s) in which you wish to apply.

 Interns can be hired on a temporary basis for up to one year for an initial period and may be extended for one additional year.